 Use the Model customization (optional) tab to set controls that adjust how the model processes data.

-- Customize the parameters used for automatic model creation...: Clicking on this option exposes a set of parameters that influence automatic model creation.
-The options include the ability to:
+- Customize the parameters used for automatic model creation...: Select this option to expose a set of parameters that influence automatic model creation.
+The options include the ability to...

 - Adjust the non-seasonal components including the level of first differencing, the maximum order of the autoregressive component, and the maximum order of the moving average component.